-The Northwest Area and Alaska provide three National Type 1 Incident Management Teams.
+The Northwest Area provides two National Type 1 Incident Management Teams.
 These teams are available on a prescheduled rotation basis (see below).
-The schedule is established assigning one team as being "Up".
+The schedule is established assigning 1 team as being "Up".
 The second team will be ready and available for an unscheduled mobilization.
 NWCC hosts both National Type 1 Incident Management Teams.

-NOTE: NWCC mobilizes and maintains the rosters for the two NW Type 1 Incident Management Teams: PNW 2 and PNW 3.
+NOTE: NWCC mobilizes and maintains the rosters for the 2 NW Type 1 Incident Management Teams: PNW 2 and PNW 3.